rohailrasheed/RohailRasheed/README.md

   <h3> Research and Development </h3>
 </p>

-- I am currently pursuing a degree in Software Engineering. :blush:
+- Iam a recent Software Engineering Graduate. :blush:

 - I am always open to embracing new challenges and opportunities for learning. <br/><br/>